 This report first provides a brief federal legislative history of identity theft laws.
 It analyzes the current trends in identity theft, including prevalent identity theft-related crimes, the federal agencies involved in combating identity theft, and the trends in identity theft complaints and prosecutions.
-The report also discusses the relationship between data breaches and identity theft as well as possible effects of the FTC's identity Theft Red Flags Rule, effective November 1,
+The report also discusses the relationship between data breaches and identity theft as well as possible effects of the FTC's Identity Theft Red Flags Rule, effective December 31, 2010.
+It also examines possible issues for Congress to consider.